SamyFaddel/Learning-git/README.md

 # Learning-git

-This repo was used to learn git
+This repo was used to learn git from Amigoscode